Ilyushin Il-103

 The Ilyushin Il-103 is a single-engine, low-wing training aircraft developed by the Ilyushin Design Bureau that started in 1990 in the Soviet Union.
 The aircraft is now produced in Russia.
-It was the first Russian aircraft to achieve Federal Aviation Administration certification, in 1998, for sales in the United States.
+It was the first Russian aircraft to achieve Federal Aviation Administration certification in 1998, it is for sale in the United States.

 Operational history

 Reviewers Dave Unwin and Marino Boric described the design in a 2015 review as "very robust, safe and comfortable.
 It was designed for everyday operation on poor runways and with the ability to cope with every variation of the harsh Russian climate."